 Eleven thousand years ago modern humans (Cro Magnon) had been around for c.40,000 years.
-His cousin the Neaderthal, still in existence at Cro Magnon’s beginning, may have taught them (who are essentially us) how to master thc cold.
+His cousin the Neaderthal, still in existence at Cro Magnon’s beginning, may have taught them (who are essentially us) how to master the cold.
 The ice fields and sheets started to recede in the U.S. Northeast (close to the Laurentian if not a part of it) to name one well known location.
 It took a few thousand years for it to repopulate with fauna and flora remotely familiar to what we see around us today.
 In fact it is still quite hilly and rock-till filled, with eskers and terminal and lateral moraines barely covered over with vegetation even in the summer, as any hiker in the northeastern U.S., for instance, can see.
 Predictably as one reaches Canada the till is less common and the moraines, eskers, etc more visible and in many cases higher.
 As shown in the top part of Figure 1, the amplitudes of the Holocene are very small and tightly knitted compared to those in the deeper part of the deep ice age.
 Still they show their up and down variations for the cooler and the warmer, us currently being in the warmer.
 The current “down” part of the 18O-16O ratio (and higher wave peak) means the water and air over us are, roughly speaking, warmer since 1880.
-In the vast scheme of things, that timeframe was cold; but not that cold in the Northern Hemisphere, compared to now.
+In the vast scheme of things, that timeframe was cold; but not that cold in the Northern Hemisphere, compared to now

+[Howell – see useless titbit - “vegetative following of the ice sheets” ]

 In the close up of Figure 1 (in Figure 2) we get a glimpse at the last 9,000 years of the Holocene and its tightly knit, up and down peaks of cold and warm periods.
-Before 10,000 years ago.
-The warmest interstadials were far from the coolest ones in the Holocene, a few exceptions aside.
-The Holocene is indeed a whole new plateau of climate behavior possible insertion, albeit distracting - when compared with the recent interglacal period, although it is not as warm a.
+Before 10,000 years ago, the warmest interstadials were far from the coolest ones in the Holocene, a few exceptions aside.
+The Holocene is indeed a whole new plateau of climate behavior [Howell – possible insertion, albeit distracting - when compared with the recent interglacal period, although it is not as warm as several previous interglacial periods.
+Ominously, the current interglacial is looking rather long when compared to previous interglacials of similar “warthm”, which has prompted several scientists over the years to suggest we are nearing the end of this one, with the Little Ice Age (LIA) being a harbinger.]